replicatedhq/kURL/docs/ipv6.md

     version: 2.7.1
 ```

-There is no auto-detection of ipv6 or fall-back to ipv4 when ipv6 is not enabledon the host.
+There is no auto-detection of ipv6 or fall-back to ipv4 when ipv6 is not enabled on the host.

 ## Current Limitations